jmeline/dotfiles/docs/source/settings/source_code_pro.rst

 Source Code Pro
 ===============

-If you want to give it a try, here’s what you do:

 * Download the `Source Code Pro`_ and unzip the file.
 * Make sure you have `Sublime Text`_ (if preferred)